apache/incubator-kie-kogito-runtimes/README.md

     $ droolsjbpm-build-bootstrap/script/mvn-all.sh clean install -DskipTests
     ```

-**If you want to contribute to this project, read the rest this file!**
+**If you want to contribute to this project, read the rest of this file!**

 Source control with Git
 =======================